So you’ve seen the top tourist spots in Hanoi?

 Exploring Hanoi’s numerous hidden gems can enjoyable but you will be tired at the end of the day.
 Worry not, if you need a comfortable place to lay your head, book your stay at Sheraton Hanoi located on the shores of peaceful West Lake only 10-15 minutes away from busy downtown.

-Surrounded by lush gardens, the Sheraton offers an outdoor swimming pool, fitness centre, spa as well as transportation and limousine service.
+Surrounded by lush gardens, the Sheraton offers an outdoor swimming pool, fitness center, spa as well as transportation and limousine service.
 With 229 rooms and 7 different room types, the choice is really yours.

 Make sure you wake up early to just sit and devour the delightful breakfast buffet!